hirosystems/docs/docs/platform/create-project.md

 ![Hello world project](images/hello-world-project.png)

 Now, you can close the modal on the right to view your projects on the [projects page](https://platform.hiro.so/projects).
 Select the project to see its contracts.
-For each contract, you can see the CONTRACT NAME, LAST EDITED, TESTNET, MAINNET, and Deploy fields.
+You can see the CONTRACT NAME, LAST EDITED, TESTNET, MAINNET, and Deploy fields for each contract.

 ## Import Project from GitHub